tommeagher/heroku_ebooks/README.md

 # Heroku_ebooks

 This is a basic Python port of [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/) Ruby script.
 Using Heroku's scheduler, you can post to an _ebooks Twitter account based on the corpus of an existing Twitter at pseudorandom intervals.
-Currently, it is the magic behind [@adriennelaf_ebx](http://www.twitter.com/adriennelaf_ebx) and [@stevebuttry_ebx](http://www.twitter.com/stevebuttry_ebx).
+Currently, it is the magic behind [@adriennelaf_ebx](http://www.twitter.com/adriennelaf_ebx) and [@stevebuttry_ebx](http://www.twitter.com/stevebuttry_ebx), among many, many others in the wild.

+This project should work in the latest releases of Python 2.7 and Python 3.
+By default, in Heroku, this will be deployed to Python 3.

 ## Setup